 Jacob was an unsaved man, when he left his parents and the land of Canaan.

-God still promised to bless him, and in the dream of ‘Jacob's Ladder’ (Genesis 28), God promised to give Jacob the land upon which he slept and to make his descendants so numerous that they could not be counted.
+God still promised to bless him, and in the dream of Jacob's Ladder (Genesis 28), God said that He would give Jacob the land upon which he slept and make his descendants so numerous that they could not be counted.
 God went on to say that He would be with Jacob, everywhere that he went and would bring Jacob back to the land that he was leaving.

 Unfortunately, Jacob wasn't completely convinced:

-20 Then Jacob made a vow, saying, “If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, 21 so that I come back to my father's house in peace, then the Lord shall be my God.
+20 Then Jacob made a vow, saying, If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, 21 so that I come back to my father's house in peace, then the Lord shall be my God.

 - Genesis 28:20-21 (NKJV)